 It would seem that these Egyptians either don’t know the meaning of the word “no”, or they just don’t care that you don’t want what they are offering.
 They assume they’ll wear you out and eventually you’ll agree.

 We learned that the best way to get them to finally leave us alone was just to ignore them.
 Giving a polite “no thank you” just gives them hope that they can wear you down.
-You’ll feel like the world’s biggest asshole pretending that the person that is walking alongside you while yelling in your ear doesn’t exist but you’ll thank me in the end.
+You’ll feel like the world’s biggest asshole pretending that the person that is walking alongside you while yelling in your ear doesn’t exist, but you’ll thank me in the end.

-For some reason many Egyptians believe that driving with headlights on really impedes the vision of oncoming drivers at night.
+For some reason, many Egyptians believe that driving with the headlights on really impedes the vision of oncoming drivers at night.
 And thus many drive with either just their fog lights or with no headlights at all.
 They’ll often flash their lights to inform an oncoming driver of their presence when traveling at high speeds or when few other cars are around.

 Uber rides are dirt cheap and also awesome because the drivers won’t try to hassle you!
 Most of the taxi drivers in Egypt will not accept the fact that you only want them to take you to one place.
 They’ll spend the majority of the ride trying to convince you to let them take you to some other tourist attraction.
 And, as I mentioned above, they have a hard time taking no for an answer.
 The Uber drivers won’t even try to talk to you!

 We found that even though many Uber drivers got really really lost trying to find us (damn you one-way streets!), the wait was worth not getting hassled for more rides or duped on price.
 You’ll rarely pay more than $5 to go anywhere around Cairo so, of course, they appreciate (but certainly don’t expect or ask for) a baksheesh.
 Just be sure you ask that they follow their GPS – their way usually isn’t the best way!

 We encountered this many many times during our time in Egypt.
 The locals are trying to be competitive in their pricing so they lie.
-Here in an example of what we encountered fairly frequently: we were walking down the street in Aswan and after dodging probably 30 men asking us to take a ride on their felucca we were approached by a seemingly nice old man who offered us a ride for 25 LE (~$1.50 USD).
+Here is an example of what we encountered fairly frequently: we were walking down the street in Aswan and after dodging probably 30 men asking us to take a ride on their felucca, we were approached by a seemingly nice old man who offered us a ride for 25 LE (~$1.50 USD).
 We were only a short distance from our destination but figured we could take a cheap boat ride and get there much faster.

-About midway through the trip I started asking the nice old man about an excursion for the next day.
+About midway through the trip, I started asking the nice old man about an excursion for the next day.
 When my question of price came up he informed me that the charge would be 75 LE/hour, “the same as our current ride”.

 “Um, excuse me?”
 I said.
 “You said this felucca ride would be 25 LE.”
 He informed me that I misheard him and I could ask anyone what the going rate is and blah blah blah.
 Bottom line is that he blatantly lied to try to get our business and then flipped once our only escape was to swim back to shore.

 The moral of the story is that we would have happily paid him 75 LE for his time and would have given him our business the next day if he’d just been honest.
 I get it, I’m being an asshole, it’s only a few dollars.
-But it gets so exhausting having to negotiate for everything and attempting to figure out the actual price you’ll be expected to pay at the end of your trip.
+But it gets so exhausting having to negotiate for everything and attempting to figure out the actual price to pay at the end of your trip.

-Fridays are prayer days for Muslims and Fridays and Saturdays are weekends for most Arab countries.
+Fridays are prayer days for Muslims, and Fridays and Saturdays are weekends for most Arab countries.
 So every attraction that you (tourist) want to visit, the locals want to visit as well.
 And busloads of schoolchildren who have the day off of school will arrive shortly after you do.
 Referring back to #2 of this list, you’ll not only be bombarded by people wanting to take your photo, but you’ll also need to plan on waiting in long lines and sharing small spaces with lots of people.

 If you plan on visiting either the Pyramids of Giza on Friday or Saturday during the midday, or if you plan to visit the Cairo Tower on a Friday night… just… don’t.
 Trust me.

-Everyone smokes.
+14. Everyone Smokes.
 Everywhere.

 Planning a visit to Egypt?
 Check out our favorite books!